JayThibs/hyperdrive-vs-automl-plus-deployment/README.md

 ![imgs/automl_pump_it_up_deployed_service_endpoint.png](https://github.com/JayThibs/hyperdrive-vs-automl-plus-deployment/blob/main/imgs/automl_pump_it_up_deployed_service_endpoint.png)

 Now that the model is deployed, we can send a request to the model endpoint to get back the prediction results.
 Before that, it's important to register the testing data (`x_new`) so that we can send an example to the endpoint.

+To query the model's endpoint, data (`x_new`) needs to be send to it in the JSON format.
+In `score.py`, the model is initialized with `joblib.load`.
+Afterwards, the function run(data) is called to load the sent data with `json.loads`, make the prediction with the model, and then the model prediction is sent back to us.

+To send the request to the model's endpoint, wee need to send an HTTP POST request and get back the reponse with:

+    reponse = requests.post(url = endpoint, data = input_data, headers = request_headers)

+Note: `endpoint = service.scoring_uri`

+Screenshots below show a demonstration of sample data response from the deployed model.

 ![imgs/automl_endpoint_request_response.png](https://github.com/JayThibs/hyperdrive-vs-automl-plus-deployment/blob/main/imgs/automl_endpoint_request_response.png)